4 top tips when returning to public transport

 4. Ensure you have a face covering on you

-You must continue to wear a face covering on Transport for London services (bus, Tube, tram, TfL Rail, DLR and London Overground), even though legal requirements to wear a face covering will end on 19 July in England.
-Wearing a face covering becomes one of TfL’s ‘conditions of carriage’ from 19 July and TfL staff will be allowed to stop you from travelling on their services if you are not wearing a face covering, unless of course you are exempt.
+You must continue to wear a face covering on Transport for London services (bus, Tube, tram, TfL Rail, DLR and London Overground), as well as on all mainline rail services and at stations.
+Wearing a face covering became one of TfL’s ‘conditions of carriage’ on 19 July 2021 and TfL staff will be allowed to stop you from travelling on their services if you are not wearing a face covering, unless of course you are exempt.
 You can see whether you fall into one or more of the exemption criteria categories on our face covering guidance page here.